MichoelSnow/data_science/containers/README.md

 - Install repository metadata
   - `sudo dpkg -i cuda-repo-<distro>_<version>_<architecture>.deb`
   - For my docker and os this becomes
+    - `sudo dpkg -i cuda-repo-ubuntu1604-9-2-local_9.2.88-1_amd64`
-    - `sudo dpkg -i cuda-repo-ubuntu1604_9.0.176-1_amd64.deb`
+    - `sudo dpkg -i cuda-repo-ubuntu1604-9-2-local-cublas-update-1_1.0-1_amd64`
   - You can go to Nvidia's [CUDA repo](https://developer.download.nvidia.com/compute/cuda/repos/) to find the one that matches your settings
+  - Repeat this step for any patches that you downloaded as well
 - Installing the CUDA public GPG key
-  - The previous command should have suggested a command to run to install the public CUDA GPG key, something like `sudo apt-key add /var/cuda-repo-9-0-local/7fa2af80.pub`
+  - The previous command should have suggested a command to run to install the public CUDA GPG key, something like `sudo apt-key add /var/cuda-repo-9-2-local/7fa2af80.pub`
   - If not you can use the general form `sudo apt-key add /var/cuda-repo-<version>/7fa2af80.pub` where version is your CUDA toolkit version, e.g., 9-0-local
   - If it works it should return `OK`
+  - Repeat for any patches that were installed as well, .e.g, `sudo apt-key add /var/cuda-repo-9-2-local-cublas-update-1/7fa2af80.pub`
 - Update the Apt repository cache and install CUDA
   - `sudo apt-get update`
   - `sudo apt-get install cuda`
 - Reboot the system to load the NVIDIA drivers.
+  - 'sudo reboot'

 ### Post-installation Actions